rahulpal30/gittutorials/README.md

-Git Tutorials By developera
-Git Tutorial By Developer B
+Git Tutorials By Developer

-## Please susbcriibe to my channel
+## Please susbcribe to my channel

 ##changes to be commited